 One obstacle preventing matches between children and families is that many prospective adoptive parents are waiting for children who are not likely to be available.
 For example, many parents are waiting to adopt infants.
 Many parents are determined to adopt an infant or toddler, but that’s not who is waiting.

 Most children who are available for adoption are:

 - Between the ages of 6 and 18 years old

 - Part of a sibling group who need to stay together

 - From diverse ethnic backgrounds

 - Children with emotional and behavioral difficulties

-Another reason parents may wait longer is because their personal needs may be different than the needs of their community.
+Another reason parents may wait longer is because their goals may be different than the needs of their community.
 For example, some parents may be waiting to adopt from their county, while currently their county might not have any children waiting to be adopted.
 At the same time, the county might have a pressing need for foster families.
-In another county a prospective foster family may wait indefinitely for a foster child if the county has an abundance of experienced foster families and a limited number of children in care.
-Other counties may have a more immediate need for resource families—families who first serve as foster families, then help children as they transition back into their birth families, or later adopt them if reunification is not possible.

 Expanding Your View

 If your desire to become a parent is greater than your need to get a specific child, you may want to look at how you can widen your comfort zone and open your heart to children you might not have considered before.